cdarrigo/cworks.dbtest/README.md

 DbTests supports .net core applications that leverage Entity Framework, or straight ADO, or a combination of both.
 DbTests utilizes XUnit for a test runner and is easy to get set up.

-Add a reference to the appropriate cWorks.DbTest package (EF core users should use cworks.DbTest.EFCore, and ADO users should use cworks.DbTest.ADO).
+Add a reference to the appropriate cWorks.DbTest package (EF core users should use [cworks.DbTest.EFCore] (https://www.nuget.org/packages/cworks.DbTest.EFCore/) , and ADO users should use [cworks.DbTest.ADO] (https://www.nuget.org/packages/cworks.DbTest.ADO/)).

 Configure the test runner db connection, and begin authoring your tests.

-Check out the WIKI for details on getting started and start testing your database object today.
+Check out the [Wiki](https://github.com/cdarrigo/cworks.dbtest/wiki) for details on getting started and start testing your database object today.